zeruhur/plerion/_build/md/plerion.md

 | Medium |  20  |     4 l/km    |      6 l/km      |     3 bbl/pc    |
 | Large  |  30  |     6 l/km    |      10 l/km     |     8 bbl/pc    |

-Most systems & weapons take up one slot, and small ones can be bundled together. **Broad** systems take up two slots.
+Most modules & weapons take up one slot, and small ones can be bundled together. **Broad** modules take up two slots.
 The vacant space can be used to carry cargo or passengers: 100 tons of cargo equal to 1 slot; 2 passengers occupy 1 slot.
 A vehicle carrying a full load is reduced to 0 HP.
 A vehicle cannot carry more items than their load allows.
-Modules can increase Load.

 A standard barrel is equivalent to 160 liters of fuel and and allows for a distance of 10 parsecs.
 The speed of spaceships traveling in oddspace is on average 1pc/hr.
 10 barrels equal to 1 Load.